JonatanFlores/restaurant-poll/README.md

 ## Install

-In order to install the application we need to extract the contents *restaurant-poll.zip*, downloaded from Github or the application can be cloned directly from the repository by executing the following, on your terminal:
+In order to install the application we need to extract the contents [restaurant-poll-master.zip](https://github.com/JonatanFlores/restaurant-poll/archive/master.zip) and rename the extracted folder, downloaded from Github, from **restaurant-poll-master** to **restaurant-poll**, or, if you prefer, the application can be cloned directly from the repository by executing the following, on your terminal:

 ```bash
 $ git clone https://github.com/JonatanFlores/restaurant-poll.git